Current validation practice undermines surgical AI development: Methods

-Across all aggregation strategies, the aggregation operator can vary, e.g., it could be the mean, median, or other percentiles.
+Across all aggregation strategies, the aggregation operator can vary, e.g., mean, median, or other percentiles.
 In line with the original challenge, we used the 5th percentile to reflect worst-case performance.
-To assess the agreement between the default (frame-wise) ranking scheme and alternative aggregation strategies, we calculated Kendall’s tau \cite{kendall1938new}, a rank correlation coefficient, quantifying the similarity between two orderings (Kendall’s tau = 1: perfect agreement, Kendall’s tau = 0: no association, Kendall’s tau = -1: complete disagreement).
+Agreement between the default (frame-wise) ranking scheme and alternative aggregation strategies was assessed using Kendall’s tau \cite{kendall1938new} to quantify the similarity between two orderings (1: perfect agreement; 0: no association; -1: complete disagreement).

 \ExtendedDataFiguresOn